Integrability of Goldilocks quantum cellular automata

 \section{Abstract}

 Goldilocks quantum cellular automata (QCA) have been simulated on quantum hardware and produce emergent small-world correlation networks.
-In Goldilocks QCA, a single-qubit unitary is applied to each qubit in a one-dimensional chain subject to a balance constraint: a qubit is updated if its neighbors are in opposite basis states.
-Here, we prove that a subclass of Goldilocks QCA---including the one implemented experimentally---map onto free fermions and therefore can be classically simulated efficiently.
-We support this claim with two independent proofs, one involving a Jordan--Wigner transformation and one mapping the integrable six-vertex model to QCA.
+In Goldilocks QCA, a single-qubit unitary is applied to each qubit in a one-dimensional chain subject to a balance constraint: a qubit is updated if its neighbors are in different computational-basis states.
+We prove that a subclass of Goldilocks QCA, including the QCA implemented experimentally, map to free fermions and therefore can be simulated classically.
+We support this claim with two proofs, one involving a Jordan--Wigner transformation and one mapping the integrable six-vertex model to QCA.
 We compute local conserved quantities of these QCA and predict experimentally measurable expectation values.
-These calculations can be applied to test large digital quantum computers against known solutions.
+These calculations can be applied to test large digital quantum computers.
 In contrast, typical Goldilocks QCA have equilibration properties and quasienergy-level statistics that suggest nonintegrability.
-Still, the latter QCA conserve one quantity useful for error mitigation.
-Our work provides a parametric quantum circuit with tunable integrability properties with which to test quantum hardware.
+Still, each of the latter QCA conserves one quantity useful for error mitigation.
+Our work yields a parametric quantum circuit with tunable integrability properties useful for testing quantum hardware.